 If you will be out in a remote area for a period of time switch phone to power conservation mode or airplane mode to conserve battery power.
 Make sure phone is fully charged, and bring auxiliary battery if possible.
 Phone GPS will work without a cellular signal.
 Consider caching maps ahead of time while you have a good cellular signal on your phone in Google Maps, OpenStreetMaps, etc or in apps like ViewRanger.
 Make sure you have a compass and paper map (like a print copy from the above sites) for backup if in remote area.
 Know how to send a GPS coordinate from how to send a gps coordinate from Google Maps in case of emergency.

-Check forecast before leaving.
+Check the forecast before leaving.

-Moisture wicking clothes help you stay dry, but carry easily foldable windbreakers for longer trips and more insulation in multiple layers in colder temps.
+Moisture-wicking clothes help you stay dry but carry easily foldable windbreakers for longer trips and more insulation in multiple layers in colder temps.

 Know when the sun sets if heading out near the evening hours.
-Take flashlight if in a remote area.
+Take a flashlight if in a remote area.